zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-jersey-rest-api-service.md

 **Follow these steps:**

 1. Define parameters that you want to externalize in a _.yml_ file.
 Ensure that this file is placed in the _WEB-INF_ folder located in the module of your service.
 Check the `ApiMediationServiceConfig.java` class inside `com.ca.mfaas.eurekaservice.client.config` package in the `integration-enabler-java` to see the mapped parameters and make sure that the `yml` file follows the correct structure.
-Below is one example of the structure that the `yml` file should have:
+The following example shows the structure of the 'yml' file:

     **Example:**